2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Heraklion Crete Hotels

-However, if you’re looking for something different, try accommodation in nearby areas.
-There are a few interesting budget places in Amoudara, one of the closest beaches to the city.
+However, if you want something different, try accommodation in nearby areas.
+There are a few exciting budget places in Amoudara, one of the closest beaches to the city.
 This proves convenient if you’re looking for a seaside place still close to town.
 I have personally stayed in the following ones.

-• Ikaros Suites, just a few meters from the sea, and about 3 km from the city center, Ikaros offer a great swimming pool and gardens.
+• Ikaros Suites, just a few meters from the sea and about 3 km from the city center, Ikaros offers a great swimming pool and gardens.
 One of my top choices near the city.
-Check availability and if you find a room, don’t miss it and book immediately!
+Check availability, and if you find a room, don’t miss it and book immediately!

-• Another great option in Amoudara is Yianna Caravel, which has a very good restaurant.
+• Another great option in Amoudara is Yianna Caravel, featuring a delicious restaurant.
 A pool close to the beach and a spa are some of the key features providing excellent value for money.

 How to Reach the Airport of Heraklion